 In a free, interdisciplinary exchange, song forms of different traditions and cultures should inspire each other and open up their potentials.
 The interplay of these offerings makes the center a place where exemplary song productions can be conceived, tested and brought to the public.
 Song formats developed and performed in Heidelberg are expected to provide significant impetus for the further development of the genre

-Under the umbrella of the Liedzentrum recon/liedfestival/cile the year-round Liedakademie under the artistic direction of Thomas Hampson, the biennial Wettbewerb „Das Lied“ founded by Thomas Quasthoff and since 2022 the new Liedfestival.
-In addition, the Liedzentrum implements other artistic projects such as the interdisciplinary Lied.LABS, the short films of "Lied me!" or the CD release "Schumann - Alle Lieder" with Christian Gerhaher and Gerold Huber.
+Under the umbrella of the Liedzentrum reconcile the year-round Liedakademie under the artistic direction of Thomas Hampson, the biennial international competition founded by Thomas Quasthoff "Das Lied" and since 2022 a new Liedfestival.
+In addition, the Liedzentrum implements other artistic projects such as the interdisciplinary Lied.LABs, the short films of "Lied me!" or the CD release "Schumann - Alle Lieder" with Christian Gerhaher and Gerold Huber.

 In association with influential individuals and institutions, the Liedzentrum is working to build an international network that reflects the cooperative and collaborative spirit of the Liedzentrum.
 The close exchange between all those who are committed to Lied from various sides is intended to give the genre recognition in the public sphere, it will provide impulses for artistic-aesthetic developments and help the promotion to be more effective.
 Last but not least, it can help to interest as diverse an audience as possible in the song.